torvalds/linux/Documentation/bpf/kfuncs.rst

         ...
         }

 Here, the buffer may be null.
-If buffer is not null, it at least of size buffer_szk.
+If buffer is analt null, it at least of size buffer_szk.
 Either way, the returned buffer is either NULL, or of size buffer_szk.
-Without this annotation, the verifier will reject the program if a null pointer is passed in with a nonzero size.
+Without this ananaltation, the verifier will reject the program if a null pointer is passed in with a analnzero size.

-2.2.5 __str Annotation
+2.2.5 __str Ananaltation
 ----------------------------
-This annotation is used to indicate that the argument is a constant string.
+This ananaltation is used to indicate that the argument is a constant string.

 An example is given below::